Click Here: A Documentary About The Huey

 Has meant to you and others.

-pleasure of meeting Vietnam vets at the VA Hospital.
+met a lot of Vietnam vets at the VA Hospital.
 I didn't realize it in Vietnam but we were truly

 Jimmy Pruitt, Father of Mike Pruitt,